 The Council established the Finsbury Park Events Stakeholder Group, which meets regularly to update and inform all recognised stakeholders of Finsbury Park as event plans are developed.
 It is in this forum that issues and mitigating actions may be discussed in the lead up to events.
-This group is chaired by the Cabinet Member for Environment and is attended by the event Applicant as and when required.
+This group is chaired by the Cabinet Member for Climate Change and Sustainability and is attended by the event Applicant as and when required.

-In discharging the requirement to consult, the Council sent details of the applications to thirty-six stakeholder groups by email dated 9 October 2017.
-The Council requests that all responses are submitted within ten working days.
+In discharging the requirement to consult, the Council sent details of the applications to thirty-six stakeholder groups by email dated 17 December 2018.
+The Council requests that all responses are submitted within a 21 working day deadline.